Skip to main content

 Correct — use the right parameter name for each provider

-# OpenAI uses request_timeout
+# OpenAI uses timeout (or request_timeout for older versions)

-openai_model = ChatOpenAI(model="gpt-4o-mini", request_timeout=30)
+openai_model = ChatOpenAI(model="gpt-4o-mini", timeout=30)

 # Anthropic uses timeout